damianlago/libft/README.md

 $ make fclean
 // This will remove all created files.
 ```
-This will produce the file **libft.a**, which you can link to your project.
+This will produce **libft.a** file, which you can link to your project.

 ---

 ## Functions included